Celebrity Divorce Lawyers Explain if Retirement Plans Are Community Property and the Types of Retirement Plans

 A defined benefit plan is a promise by the employer to pay the employee a certain amount for the rest of the employee’s life, if the employee works for the employer for a certain number of years.
 This is most often seen in government agency retirement plans.

 This retirement plan is more difficult to deal with at the time of divorce because there is no definite current value, the participant (the spouse earning the pension) may quit before vesting, and the participant’s life expectancy is unknown.
-This is where the experience of an expert family law attorney becomes especially useful.
+This is where the experience of an expert top family law attorney

 It is important to note that non-vested pension plans are still community property assets.
 Pension rights, whether or not vested, are a property interest.
 To the extent that rights derive from employment during marriage, they are community property, subject to division at dissolution.
 The community gets a share of a pension that has not yet vested at the date of separation as long as the pension vests at some point.
 If the pension never vests, then the community gets nothing.